RUTILEA/SDTest/README.md

    stored together there.

 ### Deployment
-- `src\build.py freeze` turns the app's source code into a standalone executable.
+- `python src\build.py freeze` turns the app's source code into a standalone executable.
 This creates the folder `target/SDTest`.
 You can copy this directory to any other computer (with the same OS as yours) and run the app there.
-- `src\build.py installer` generates the app's installer into `targets/`.
+- `python src\build.py installer` generates the app's installer into `targets/`.
 On Windows, this would be an executable called `SDTestSetup.exe`.
 Before you can use the installer command on Windows, please install [NSIS][link-nsis] and add its installation directory to your `PATH` environment variable.

 #### Debugging of the standalone executable
-- `src\build.py clean`
+- `python src\build.py clean`
-- `src\build.py freeze --debug`
+- `python src\build.py freeze --debug`
 - `./target/SDTest/SDTest.exe` executes the app and you can debug it on console like `src\build.py run`

 #### Code-Sign the executables